VitaliRj/OBD2-SocktCAN-Interface/README.md

 FYI: https://github.com/linux-can/can-utils

-#### 6. CAN bus Hardware
+#### 6. Choose the CAN bus Hardware
 Purpose: The Raspberry Pi 2/3, on its own, is not able to communicate with the vehicles can bus, therefore is is necessary to supply it with additional hardware.
-They are different options to do so:
+Different options are available:

 1. Professional, "hardened" solutions like the emPC-A/RPI3: https://www.janztec.com/embedded-pc/embedded-computer/empc-arpi3/,
 2. Professional USB CAN adapters e.g. PEAK PCAN-USB: https://www.peak-system.com/PCAN-USB.199.0.html,